Bill Ponsford: Personal life

 Ponsford began his working life at the State Savings Bank.
 On his return from England in 1926, the bank advised him that they might not tolerate so much leave for cricket in the future.
-Ponsford received a lucrative offer to play for Blackpool Cricket Club, which he was inclined to accept.
+Ponsford received a lucrative offer to play for the English Blackpool Cricket Club, which he was inclined to accept.
 This news was received with dismay by Australian fans, who had earlier seen players such as Ted McDonald leave Australia and accept contracts in the professional English leagues.
 To keep Ponsford in Melbourne, The Herald—a local newspaper—employed him on the basis that he would remain available for all representative cricket.
 The new role included writing articles for the paper.

 In 1932, at the end of his five-year contract with the newspaper, Ponsford successfully applied for a position on the staff of the Melbourne Cricket Club.
 He was appointed to an unspecified office job working for the club secretary Hugh Trumble, which required him to transfer his cricket and baseball allegiances from St Kilda to Melbourne.
 The Herald unsuccessfully tried to retain his services, and Keith Murdoch—the Editor-in-Chief of the Herald, father of Rupert Murdoch—visited the Ponsford home to lobby against the move.
 Ponsford's new role included managing the staffing arrangements and crowd control at the Melbourne Cricket Ground for Australian rules football and cricket matches.
 In 1956, following the retirement of Vernon Ransford, Ponsford unsuccessfully applied for the position of club secretary, effectively its chief executive officer and one of the most prestigious positions in Australian cricket.
 However, in the event recently retired Test cricketer Ian Johnson was appointed to the position.
 Ponsford remained with the club until his retirement in June 1969.

 Ponsford met Vera Neill at his local Methodist church; the pair married in 1924 and settled in the Melbourne suburb of Caulfield South.
 They had two sons, Bill Jr. and Geoff.
 Ponsford became a Freemason in 1922 and continued in the movement until 1985, retiring with the rank of Master Mason.
 During the Second World War, Ponsford attempted to volunteer with the Royal Australian Air Force, but was rejected on account of his colour blindness.
 In 1978, four years after the death of his wife, Ponsford moved in with his son, Geoff, at Woodend in rural Victoria, and was an active lawn bowler.
 An infection after an operation in 1988 saw Ponsford admitted to a nursing home in nearby Kyneton.
 He died there on 6 April 1991; at the time he was Australia's oldest living Test cricketer.